chrislovecnm/chrislovecnm.com/_posts/2017-11-10-choosing-a-cni-provider.md

 will not be impacted by the overhead.
 More about VXLAN on [wikipedia](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN).

-#### BGP
+#### Route Distribution

-Border Gateway Protocol, BGP, is another nice to have a feature with CNI, if you need it.
+For layer 3 CNI providers, route distribution is necssary.
+Route distribution is typically via BGP.
+Route distribution is a nice to have a feature with CNI, if you plan to build clusters split across network segments.
 It is an exterior gateway protocol designed to exchange routing and reachability information on the Internet.
 BGP can assist with pod to pod networking between clusters.

 #### Network Policies